Analysing and visualising bike-sharing demand with outliers: Discussion

-\paragraph{Spatial patterns.} Next, we discuss spatial patterns in the detected outliers and consider the relationship between outliers in pick-up and drop-off usage patterns.
-Figure \ref{fig:cluster_heatmap} shows that the cluster which is formed around the centre of Washington D.C. (indicated by the first column on the left) experiences more frequent and higher probability outliers.
+Next, we discuss spatial patterns in the detected outliers and consider the relationship between outliers in pick-up and drop-off usage patterns.
+Figure~\ref{fig-cluster_heatmap} shows that the cluster which is formed around the centre of Washington D.C. (indicated by the first column on the left) experiences more frequent and higher probability outliers.
 Otherwise, there is little geographic pattern to how often outliers occur in terms of distance from the centre.

 Two other clusters besides the central D.C. cluster exhibit a higher number of outliers with higher severity than other clusters.
-Figure \ref{fig:cluster_heatmap} indicates these by darker vertical lines.
-These clusters are highlighted in Figure \ref{fig:cluster_hm_highlight}.
+Figure~\ref{fig-cluster_heatmap} indicates these by darker vertical lines.
+These clusters are highlighted in Figure~\ref{fig-cluster_hm_highlight}.
 These clusters are both fairly close to the centre of Washington D.C., and are close by the two main bridges across the Potomac River into the centre.
-The terminals in these clusters are also situated close to The Pentagon, Arlington National Cemetery, and Ronald Reagan Washington National Airport.
-Therefore these clusters are likely to experience business commuter demand, tourist demand, and potentially also airport travellers i.e. have multiple sources of outlier demand.
+The stations in these clusters are also situated close to The Pentagon, Arlington National Cemetery, and Ronald Reagan Washington National Airport.
+Therefore these clusters are likely to experience business commuter demand, tourist demand, and potentially also airport travellers i.e.~have multiple sources of outlier demand.

-We also consider the frequency of outliers on the terminal level.
-Figure \ref{fig:cluster_num_outs} shows the number of days that each individual terminal was classified as an outlier between 2017 and 2019.
-Terminals where no outliers were detected are not shown.
-Outliers are more commonly detected in terminals nearer the centre of D.C.
+We also consider the frequency of outliers on the station level.
+Figure~\ref{fig-cluster_num_outs} shows the number of days that each individual station was classified as an outlier between 2017 and 2019.
+Stations where no outliers were detected are not shown.
+Outliers are more commonly detected in stations nearer the centre of D.C.

 We analyse the differences in the spatial patterns of the outliers detected in pick-up and drop-off usage patterns.
 For this, we use the clustering based on the overall usage patterns as it allows direct comparison of outliers in different clusters.
 Subsequently, we apply the outlier detection procedure separately to the pick-up and drop-off usage patterns.
-This enables us to isolate how the detected outliers and their severities change when the terminals in each cluster remain constant.
+This enables us to isolate how the detected outliers and their severities change when the stations in each cluster remain constant.
+Additional discussion of the spatiotemporal patterns of the outliers can be found in Appendix \ref{sec-app-add_disc}, including further visualisations that analysts may use to identify such patterns to aid in decision-making.